mattan-d/edx-documentation/en_us/students/source/SFD_pursue_certs.rst

 and describes what you need to do to pursue a certificate, including verifying your identity on edX and making certificate payments.

-For information about accessing a course certificate that you have earned, see :ref:`SFD Receiving a Certificate`.
+For information about accessing certificates that you have earned, see :ref:`SFD Receiving a Certificate`.

 .. contents::
   :local: